Wqrld/smart-home/README.md

 9. Tablet-Like wall where you can control it all if you dont wanna speak to echo
 10. A good anti-Burglary system, eventually some red and blue flickering lights connected to it :)
 11. skybell hd doorbell
+12. Echine charger, clock, thermometer (All in one)

 this is just a personal list with products ive found, feel free to make a pr if u know something else thats cool